-- the correct oxygen percentage is adjusted according to the measured oxygen percentage in your cylinder - the oxygen partial pressure limit is set correctly
+- the correct oxygen percentages are adjusted according to the measured oxygen percentages in your cylinders - the oxygen partial pressure limits are set correctly

 For more information on the NITROX mode, refer to Section 6.2.
 Diving in NITROX mode (DIVEnitrox).